nickjj/gemshine/README.md

 Here is an overview of the available commands.
 You can find out more information about each command and flag by simply running `gemshine <command name> help` from your terminal.
 You can also type `gemshine` on its own to see a list of all commands.

-- Get the latest gem versions for this project path and compare them to your Gemfile's version
+- Get the latest gem versions for this project and compare them to your Gemfile's version
     - `gemshine path <PROJECT_PATH>`